 The Indian Himalayas are an ideal place to relax and unwind in fresh mountain air.
 These offbeat boutique Himalayan village getaways (listed according to location) will take you away from the crowds in Uttarakhand and Himachal Pradesh.
 Some have cottages with multiple bedrooms, making them the perfect escape for groups of friends or families.
 The rates started are for the main tourist season during summer (from March to June).
 Substantial discounts are often possible in the low season.

 If you're wanting to pamper yourself in the Himalayas, you may also be interested in these 9 Top Himalayan Spa Resorts.

 Soulitude in the Himalayas, Ramgarh, Uttarakhand

 Soulitude certainly nourishes the soul with abundant tranquility, mesmerizing views, and scrumptious cuisine prepared with ingredients from the organic orchard.
-Perched on a quiet hillside around an hour northeast of Nainital, in the Kumaon Region, it has 10 rooms and suites.
-Choose the rustic-style Bliss suite, with fireplace, sunken bathtub, and skylights for stargazing.
-Or, if you prefer extra privacy, the Nirvana suite has its own entrance away from the main building.
+Perched on a quiet hillside around an hour northeast of Nainital, in the Kumaon Region, it has 11 rooms and suites.
+Choose the rustic-style Bliss suite, with a soaking tub and skylights for stargazing.
+Or, if you prefer extra privacy, the Nirvana suite has its own entrance and deck away from the main building.
 A day trip to Soulitude by the Riverside (a 45 minutes drive from Ramgarh, followed by a 30 minute hike through a tiny mountain village) is highly recommended.
 This restored rural home, adjoining a glacial stream and natural rock pool, also offers two bedrooms for guests who wish to stay there.
-Rates start from 12,600 rupees per night for a double, including all meals.
+Rates start from 10,200 rupees per night for a double, including all meals.
 Taxes are extra.

 Jilling Terraces, Matial Village, Uttarakhand